All Episodes

 Most Americans disapprove of the deal, and the stock market's plummeting.

-We may as well default as gonna happen at some point down the road.
+It's going to happen at some point down the road.

-One more sound by Zazah Huffington.
+One more sound by Zaza Huffington.

 I didn't know she became a shrink, but apparently she is.

-She's she ticked off in Obama.
+She ticked off at Obama.

 She was on MSNBC last night.

-How does he govern and run this re-election campaign at the same time?
+How does he govern and run this reelection campaign at the same time?

-Well, as we can see, running the re-election campaign is clearly the highest priority because he's already had 37 fundraisers this year.
+Well, as we can see, running the re-election campaign is clearly the highest priority because he's already had 37 fundraisers this year, and it's been a pretty intense year.

 I went through and looked since 2009 how many times he has said jobs priority number one, the sustained focus of this administration, the relentless focus of this administration.